-The IRS requires owners of IRAs to begin annual withdrawals from these accounts after they turn 72 years old.
+The IRS requires owners of IRAs to begin annual withdrawals from these accounts after they turn age 73.
 The amount that you have to withdraw, or distribute, is based on your age and the amount you have saved in one or more IRA accounts.

 Don't Forget Your Required Minimum Distribution

-You must begin withdrawing a minimum amount by April 1st of the year following age 72.
-The SECURE Act of 2019 changed the age of the required beginning date from 70 ½ to 72.
-The change only applies to individuals who reach age 70 ½ after December 31, 2019.
+You must begin withdrawing a minimum amount by April 1st of the year following age 73.
 If you wait until April 1, you must withdraw a second RMD by December 31 of the same year.
-Instead of taking two RMDs in the same tax year, you may want to consider taking your first RMD in the year you reach age 72.
+Instead of taking two RMDs in the same tax year, you may want to consider taking your first RMD in the year you reach age 73.
 Once you begin taking required distributions, you must withdraw every year.
 Each year thereafter, you'll have until December 31 to withdraw your required amount.

-Failing to withdraw your required minimum could trigger a 50% excise tax from the IRS on the amount not distributed.
+Failing to take your RMD could trigger a 25% (or 10% if corrected in a timely manner) excess accumulation penalty from the IRS on the amount of RMD not distributed.
 You can ask a Janus Henderson Representative to automate your RMD to help avoid missing the deadline.

 Simplify the RMD process.